Rosuav/shed/AffiliateCongrats.md

 - TODO: add other artists

 In general, simple shapes communicate better than scaled-down photographs do.
-You can't see much detail at 56x56 pixels (which is how emotes are usually seen in Twitch chat), so the bolder and simpler the lines, the more likely that the emote will say what it's trying to say.
+You can't see much detail at 56x56 pixels or below (which is how emotes are usually seen in Twitch chat), so the bolder and simpler the lines, the more likely that the emote will say what it's trying to say.

 (If you're a highly competent artist (or tightly strapped for cash), you can always create your own emotes, but it's often still worth browsing portfolios,